microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewinactiveusersqueryscope.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

-A type of [accessReviewQueryScope](../resources/accessreviewqueryscope.md) which allows for selection of only inactive users to be in the scope of an access review.
+A type of [accessReviewQueryScope](../resources/accessreviewqueryscope.md) that allows only inactive users to be selected in the scope of an access review.

 Inherits from [accessReviewQueryScope](../resources/accessreviewqueryscope.md).